Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Committee Members.
 The criteria for performance evaluation of the Board included aspects such as Board

-composition and structure, effectiveness of Board processes, contribution in the long term strategic planning,
+composition and structure, effectiveness of Board processes, contribution in the long term strategic planning, etc.

-based on the Guidance Note issued by SEBI.
+Guidance Note issued by SEBI.

 In a separate meeting, the Independent Directors evaluated the performance of Non-Independent Directors and